This is a short guide on team happiness/health/morale checks, why they’re important, and four practical examples you can run with your team.

 Team health checks are closely related to retrospectives.
 They expose similar surface-level issues but have different ways of getting to the root of problems.
 Retrospectives often look at the processes and factual events of a sprint, but rarely dig into the underlying emotional factors of working in a team.

-A health check shouldn’t feel like embarking on a wellness retreat, with a green tea colonic round the corner.
+A health check shouldn’t feel as daunting as embarking on a wellness retreat with a green tea colonic round the corner.
 It is crucial to introduce the topic of team health checks carefully, taking the time to explain why you would like to try running one.
 Some key tips:

 These are examples of how you can introduce health checks to your team.